-The Argentinian city of Buenos Aires is the second most populous city in the South American continent.
-Like Brazilians, Argentinians also prefer living in the urban areas and, as per UN estimates, more than 89% of Argentina’s population resides in urban areas, and one-third of the population dwells in and around Buenos Aires.
+The Argentinian city of Buenos Aires is the second most populous city on the South American continent.
+As per UN estimates, more than 89% of Argentina’s population resides in urban areas, and one-third of the population dwells in and around Buenos Aires.
 The city, located in a strategic position on the western shore of the Rio de la Plata estuary, has easy access to the Atlantic Ocean.
-Of the 14.1 million people living in Buenos Aires, many are immigrants who have moved into the country in a massive immigration wave from the European and Middle East countries in search of a better life.
-The 4th, 5th, and 6th most populous cities of South America are all capital cities of their respective countries.
-Lima, the capital of Peru, Bogota, the capital of Colombia, and Santiago, the capital of Chile, have populations of 9.8 million, 9.8 million, and 7.2 million, respectively.
-All of these cities began as European colonial settlements and then developed into modern cities and bustling capitals of their respective countries.
-Being capital cities, they became the central points of activities, attracting millions of people to settle in these cities.
-Besides the above capital cities, Mendellin, the capital of the department of Antioquia in Colombo also, with a population of 3.7 million people, features 12th in the list of South America’s most populous cities.
+Of the nearly 15 million people living in Buenos Aires, many are immigrants who have moved into the country in a massive immigration wave from the European and Middle Eastern countries in search of a better life.

-South America is more urbanized than most other regions of the developing world.
+South America is a very urbanized continent.
 The shifting of the population to urban areas has sped up the economic growth of the continent’s countries, and also reduced the cost of delivering basic services to the people as the populations are less dispersed.
 Today, the top 10 cities of the continent contribute nearly 30% to the continent's annual GDP.
 However, on the downside, many of the largest cities of South America face diseconomies of scale, and are struggling to overcome traffic problems, housing and water shortages, and other high population-related stresses.
-There is thus a need for South America’s political and business leaders to quickly act and implement reforms and upgrades that will enhance the developmental potential of South America’s most populous cities, ensuring rapid growth while minimizing the potential infrastructural hiccups and environmental damages.

 Largest Cities In South America By Population